 Issues and Accomplishments

 As a lifetime conservative, Vicki understands the need for fiscal responsibility and accountability within the ECUA Board.
-The current ECUA Board has taken tremendous steps towards the efficiency of services in Escambia County during Vicki’s first six years on the board.
+The current ECUA Board has taken tremendous steps towards the efficiency of services in Escambia County during Vicki’s time on the board.
 Upon re-election, as your ECUA District 1 Board member, Vicki plans to serve as your advocate and work to ensure continued transparency within the Board, fair and consistent pricing structures, and quality of services to the people of Escambia County, Florida.
 Let’s keep this forward progress and make Escambia County a GREAT place to live, work, and raise a family.

 Live Green